DareFail/AI-Video-Boilerplate-Pro/README.md

 heroku run python manage.py createsuperuser
 ```

+8. Under settings, Configure SSL and set to Automatic Certificate Management (ACM)

-8. If an external domain and using cloudflare, point to heroku and change the SSL to Full
+9. If an external domain and using cloudflare, point to heroku and change the SSL to Full
 ```
 (If you don't, the url will have an infinite redirect)
 ```